 Coming to the decision to sell your house is not a light matter.
 There are a lot of decisions to be made, like whether to use a licensed real estate agent or sell directly to a home buyer; where should you move next?
 Don’t let these questions delay your decision to sell your house.
-Here are four ways waiting to sell your house in Southern California will cost you.
+Here are four ways waiting to sell your house in Greater Los Angeles will cost you.

 Houses are in Demand

 If you put your house for sale right now, you will have less competition than if you wait until the market really starts to dip.
-Buyers will easily find your house in Southern California.
+Buyers will easily find your house in Greater Los Angeles.
 Once the downward trend is realized, many sellers will use that as their queue to list their house for sale.
-That means, the market will soon become flooded and you will have lots of other competition for buyers in Southern California to review.
+That means, the market will soon become flooded and you will have lots of other competition for buyers in Greater Los Angeles to review.
 In order to catch the buyer’s attention when the market is flooded, you will have to make sure your curb appeal and all necessary upgrades have been done, and you may have to accept a lower offer than you plan on, just to solidify a buyer.

 The longer you own the property for the year, the higher the percentage of taxes and dues you will owe.
 The annual taxes on the property are prorated based on how many days out of the year you own it, you will only receive credit for the part of the year you will not own the property.
 The same goes for homeowners association fees, only the part of the year you do not own the property will get refunded.
 These prorations are subject to the payment due dates.
 Most taxes are due at the end of the year, but some homeowners association fees are assessed at a different point in the year.